 Thoughts from some of my recent eating experiences… Mixed bag last week at ZAZA last week as my Vietnamese Chicken Salad was on point but the Petit Jean Ham & Pineapple pizza missed the mark.
 The latter had a soggy interior, and, after one […]

 I recently received a copy of Southern Living’s No Taste Like Home, A Celebration of Regional Southern Cooking and Hometown Flavor (authored by Kelly Alexander).

-The 320-page book is comprised of various recipes from celebrities, “locals,” chefs, […]
+The dish…on just one dish!
 Count the Shalin household as huge fans of Gus’s Fried Chicken.
 I picked up a take-out order this afternoon, marking my inaugural visit to the Little Rock location.
 A few months back, Gus’s was the final leg in our 2-day, […]